-Research - Learn more about codependency, what it is, and what it is not.
+1. Research: Learn more about codependency, what it is, and what it is not.
 There are lots of self-help books on the subject and the more you read, the more you may find yourself within the pages.
 As you learn more and acknowledge your codependency, it will be easier to identify when your thoughts and actions are codependent and need to be adjusted so you can think in a healthier way.
-A great book that you can learn more about codependency is Codependent No More: How to Stop Controlling Others and Start Caring for Yourself by Melody Beattie.
+A great book to start with is, Codependent No More: How to Stop Controlling Others and Start Caring for Yourself by Melody Beattie.

-Recognize - As you learn more about codependency; be on the lookout for words, feelings, thoughts, or behaviors that you engage in that are codependent.
-Identify them in your mind.
+2. Recognize: As you learn more about codependency, be on the lookout for words, feelings, thoughts, or behaviors that you engage in that are codependent.
+Identify and reframe them in your mind.
 "My husband is mad today, but his happiness is not my responsibility.
 I do not have to feel anxious because he is having a hard day."
 That's an example of a way you can reframe a previously codependent thought.